-White kitchen ideas are currently one of the most popular looks for homeowners who are looking to update, or renovate their kitchen style.
-It makes sense, white kitchen are an absolute classic – clean and crisp and just uplifting spaces to be in.
-So we, of course, had to dedicate a whole gallery to white kitchens so you can get inspired.
+So, since our love of this 'color' is clearly going nowhere, we, of course, had to dedicate a whole gallery to white kitchens so you can get inspired too.
 Whether you are planning a whole kitchen makeover or just looking for all tweaks you can make to your current space, we have covered it all...

 1. Looking for white kitchen ideas?
 Nail your style first

-Consider whether you favour modern kitchen ideas or a more traditional family kitchen.
-Timeless designs include Shaker kitchens, with panelled doors and in-frame options, while handless or recessed handles give contemporary slab furniture a flowing, uninterrupted finish.
+Consider whether you favor modern kitchen ideas or a more traditional family kitchen.
+Timeless designs include Shaker kitchens, with paneled doors and in-frame options, while handless or recessed handles give contemporary slab furniture a flowing, uninterrupted finish.

 Once you determine the style of cabinetry (take a look at our handy kitchen cabinet design guide for ideas), think about the worksurfaces – do you want complementary or contrast – and then the finishing touches such as wall tiles, splashbacks, flooring, appliances and accessories.